access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 #### Auto-allocated Network

-The auto-allocated network can save a large amount of time for the administrators and/or support personnel by having users simply create a network/router/subnet with one line instead of the gratuitously arduous way of creating them one by one with the CLI.
-This is also necessary to be activated for popular additional interfaces like Exosphere [TO-DO: include link here].
+[Automatic allocation of network topologies](https://docs.openstack.org/neutron/latest/admin/config-auto-allocation.html) can save a large amount of time for the administrators and/or support personnel by having users simply create a network, router, and subnet with one line, instead of the gratuitously arduous way of creating them one by one with the CLI.
+This also supports popular additional interfaces like Exosphere ([link](https://gitlab.com/exosphere/exosphere/#to-use-with-an-openstack-cloud)).
 The setup is relatively simple for how much work it cuts out for your users.

 The first step is to ensure you have a default public network setup.
 To check this, run:
 ``` bash